Wisc-HCI/NRI-authoring-Backend/README.md

   3. Connect laptop with robotiq_85_gripper with USB calbe on MICO's another port

 ### Use NRI-authoring-Backend with Real MICO arm
-  First we need to start the python server for the backend:
+  First we need to start the python server for the backend (this is the only command to launch the backend):
   ```
   cd src/mico_therbligs/mico_planning/src
   python mico_server.py 9999